fyber-engineering/ccpa-string-builder-swift/README.md

 # CCPAStringBuilder
-The Open Source CCPA String Builder
-Is complian with IAB 1.0 final doc.
+The Open Source CCPA String Builder, which is complian with IAB 1.0 final doc.